Show us your

 All 50 States by 2020

-Our goal is for all 50 states to include comprehensive tire safety information in their driver's ed curricula by the year 2020 as a result of working with key road safety influencers and organizations.
+Our goal is for all 50 states to include comprehensive tire safety information in their training materials for new drivers by 2020 as a result of working with key road safety influencers and organizations.

 Solidify Michelin’s commitment to road safety in the U.S. and remind consumers of the importance of tires through activations that target parents and their teen drivers.